barissimsek/docs/README.md

 - 3.g) The information that is not disclosed is deemed as it was absent.

-       Example: I know a lot of thing but I can't explain...
+       Example: I know a lot of thing but I can't share...

 - 3.h) Anecdotal or popular information are not assumed to be correct.
 They too have to be proved.